 In Lab #2, Part V, you experimented with a computer (STELLA) model of the daily temperature cycle that included one mechanism by which the earth's surface could gain heat (absorption of solar radiation) and one by which the surface can lose heat (emission of longwave infrared (LWIR) radiation).
 You could modify the model's behavior by specifying the degree of cloudiness and by changing the nature of the surface from land to water.

-That model produced a daily temperature pattern that was realistic in some ways but not in others, compared to actual temperature observations under similar conditions.
+That model produced a daily temperature pattern that was realistic in some ways but not in others, compared to actual observations of the daily temperature cycle under similar conditions.
 In particular, it produced a temperature maximum in the afternoon and cooling thereafter until near (just after) sunrise, as we commonly see in observations of the real atmosphere.
 The daily maximum temperature, although a little too high, wasn't too bad, but the minimum temperatures were much colder than we'd expect to see, and so the daily temperature range (the difference between the minimum and maximum temperature) was too large.
 We conclude that, although that model did much better than its predecessor did in Lab #2, Part IV, it must not yet be complete—there is likely one or more physical mechanisms affecting surface temperature that the model doesn't account for yet.
 What might it (or they) be?

 We know that greenhouse gases and clouds absorb longwave infrared radiation emitted by the earth's surface.
 We also know that greenhouse gases and clouds emit longwave infrared radiation of their own, that they emit part of that radiation downward, and that the surface absorbs it.
 Hence, we'll include in the model this additional source of heat for the surface.